All Episodes

 jordan holmes

-I haven't me neither.
+I haven't really.

 dan friesen

-I haven't really thought about it too much.
+I haven't thought about it too much.

 It's super cool.

-Um, he can't really talk about it without drifting deep into some feelings about race.
+He can't really talk about it without drifting deep into some feelings about race.

 Sure.

-He's already drifting into like feelings about ah, they call us white supremacists, there's no white supremacist murders.
+He's already drifting into like feelings about, oh, they call us white supremacists.

-Uh, and and he can't disentangle this.
+And he can't disentangle this.

 alex jones

-Every once in a while, some crazy white supremacist goes and kill some innocent black people, and man, it is the end of the world.
+Every once in a while, some crazy white supremacist goes and kills some innocent black people.

-It's all you ever hear about, but it is it is statistically incredibly rare.
+It's all you ever hear about.

-Like I look the numbers up.
+I've looked the numbers up.

 And that's too many.

-But now, oh, Marshall Law, oh my gosh, I sits illegal.
+But now, oh, Marshall Hall.

 They're arresting illegals.

-And DC is scary.
+And D.C. is scary.

 dan friesen

-I think it's important for us to take a moment to think about what the police state means, because on some level, Alex does have a few technicalities that he can play around with here, but he shouldn't be allowed to, and he shouldn't want to.
+I think it's important for us to take a moment to think about what the police state means, because on some level, Alex does have a few technicalities that he can play around with here, but he shouldn't be allowed to and he shouldn't want to.

 On a purely technical level, Trump taking over the Metropolitan Police Department is not illegal.

-It's within the powers of the president to declare an emergency and federalize it under his authority, and that emergency state continuing past the intended 48-hour window is totally legal because this emergency was declared when Congress was adjourned.
+And that emergency state continuing past the intended 48-hour window is totally legal because this emergency was declared when Congress was adjourned.

 But if that's what Trump considers an emergency and what Alex is willing to defend as requiring calling in the National Guard, that's their prerogative.

-I strongly disagree, and I would argue against that stance, but If that's the position they want to take, then that's where it stands.
+But if that's the position they want to take, then that's where it stands.

-Federalizing the DC police and calling in the National Guard to engage in domestic policing in DC is not technically illegal, but I think anyone looking at this honestly would have to say that it's an escalation of the police state.
+Federalizing the D.C. police and calling in the National Guard to engage in domestic policing in D.C. is not technically illegal, but I think anyone looking at this honestly would have to say that it's an escalation of the police state.

 National Guard troops and federalized police are patrolling public transit and district streets.

-They've set up checkpoints in multiple locations, they're confiscating guns, and they're arresting people for petty crimes and doing immigration roundups.
+They're confiscating guns and they're arresting people for petty crimes and doing immigration roundups.

 This is the police state.

-And if Alex wants to defend that on technicalities and pretend that local crime in DC is a good reason to declare an emergency requiring multiple states' National Guard forces responding, then that's on him.
+And if Alex wants to defend that on technicalities and pretend that local crime in D.C. is a good reason to declare an emergency requiring multiple states, National Guard forces responding, then that's on him.

 He can take that stance if he wants.